cloudoperators/greenhouse/test/e2e/README.md

 make e2e-remote
 ```

-Test setup asserts `KUBECONFIG` is set and working and will fail otherwise.
+Test setup asserts `E2E_KUBECONFIG` is set and working and will fail otherwise.

 ### Run against a local Greenhouse installation in KIND cluster a.k.a. `USE_EXISTING_CLUSTER = true` and `INTERNAL_KUBECONFIG` set